Integrity Initiatives in the Südhof Lab

 Social Media (PubPeer) Scrutiny of Südhof Lab Work

-Websites such as PubPeer provide a valuable service to the scientific community in identifying potential problems with published papers, generally focusing on discrepancies in a paper’s data but not on the reproducibility or validity of conclusions.
-These posts have helped us to identify problems we overlooked and to correct errors we made.
+Websites such as PubPeer provide a potentially valuable service to the scientific community in identifying problems with published papers, generally focusing on discrepancies in a paper’s data but not on data reproducibility or conclusions.
+These posts have helped us to identify problems we overlooked and to correct errors we made (see detailed accounting of PubPeer posts below).

-A major problem is that accusations of data duplications or manipulations can be unfounded.
-For example, when immunoblots are imaged at high resolution but reproduced at low resolution, the bands can assume a ‘halo’ that is not indicative of an intentional insertion of bands (a crude form of misconduct) but simply represents a digital reproduction artifact.
-Moreover, immunoblots produced by the same gel apparatus with similar samples and analyzed with comparable secondary antibodies often exhibit the same shapes and artifacts even if they are from different gels (see image below that illustrates the same artifact in four different blots with different samples!).
-Not infrequently allegations on PubPeer are mistaken because current software suggests duplications that don’t exist, rendering a paper ‘questioned’ even though it should not be (but giving the commentators another PubPeer entry)!
+AI-powered searches for issues in papers, such as those performed by PubPeer commenters, have severe limitations.
+For example, when immunoblots are imaged at high resolution but reproduced at low resolution, the bands can assume a ‘halo’.
+The halo is not an intentional insertion of bands but simply represents a digital reproduction artifact.
+Similarly, immunoblots produced by the same gel apparatus with similar samples and analyzed with comparable secondary antibodies often exhibit the same shapes and features even if they are from different gels (see image below that illustrates the same artifact in four different blots with different samples!).
+Many false allegations of fraud on PubPeer suggest data duplications that simply don’t exist.

-In addition, some PubPeer accusations wrongly claim image manipulations because of digital image reproduction artifacts.
-For example, Dr. Bik suggested in a widely retweeted accusation on ‘X’ that an immunoblot we published in 2010 (Supplementary Figure S6b of O.H.
-Shin et al.; # 37 below)) was intentionally manipulated.
+As another example, image analysis programs also detect image aberrations that are produced by the publishing process.
+In a widely publicized insinuation of fraud against my lab it was alleged that an immunoblot we published in 2010 (Supplementary Figure S6b of O.H.
+Shin et al.; # 37 below) was intentionally manipulated.
 This accusation was based on the following analysis:

 The areas boxed in different colors were alleged to be intentionally duplicated.
-Note that the tiny allegedly cloned areas of similar background signals always occur in the same blot, not between blots, partly overlap, do not correspond to gel lanes, and are randomly distributed in the image.
-Besides the fact that it would make no sense to duplicate such small areas of background – a fraudster could just run a gel with empty lanes – and that such duplications do not improve the data, overlapping duplications like this were nearly impossible to manufacture in 2010 without border effects.
+The boxed duplicated areas partly overlap, do not correspond to gel lanes or bands, and are randomly distributed.
+It would make no sense for a fraudster to duplicate such small areas of background – a fraudster could just run a gel with empty lanes – and such duplications do not improve the data.
+They are typical image reproduction artifacts.
 Similar artifacts in immunocytochemistry images have caused waves of criticisms.
-An accusation by Dr. Bik against another lab provides a beautiful example of how such artifacts occur (https://pubpeer.com/publications/C9E4F18C603C449A0CD32876B719A5).
-A general problem here is that digital reproductions of all kinds of images can create artifactual microduplications especially if the image resolution is changed during reproduction or if the images were processed with older software.
-These artifacts are not intentional manipulations but byproducts of digital imaging processing procedures.
+An accusation against another lab provides a beautiful example of how such artifacts occur (https://pubpeer.com/publications/C9E4F18C603C449A0CD32876B719A5).
+In the same vein, we could recently prove that a recent accusation against our lab of an image manipulation was false because, luckily and serendipitously, the first author retained the original blots (case #10 below).
+Importantly, it is even possible that the two image aberrations that we found in our retracted Neuron paper (case # 27 below) may represent such publication artifacts but because the raw data have been lost, we cannot prove our innocence here – in the world of science integrity ‘ethics’ one is guilty if one can’t prove one’s innocence no matter how old the data.
+A general problem is that digital reproductions of images can create artifactual duplications especially if the image resolution is changed during the publication process or if the images were obtained with older software.
+These artifacts are not visible to the naked eye but are now picked up by PubPeer accusers using sophisticated new software.

 The Economic and Personal Benefits and Costs of Scientific Fraud Detection Efforts

-Fraud constitutes a serious problem in science, especially when it is the basis for a large number of follow-up studies or clinical trials as described in an excellent recent book (Charles Piller “Doctored: Fraud, Arrogance, and Tragedy in the Quest to Cure Alzheimer’s”).
-Obviously it is essential for scientific papers to present data that are accurate descriptions of experimental results.
-Moreover, if we as scientists discover errors in a paper that could potentially affect its conclusions, the paper needs to be retracted even without evidence of fraud (see the example of P.Y.
-Lin at al. (2023) [paper #8 below]).
-Similarly, if a paper contains potentially manipulated data, even if it is just one figure among many, a retraction is generally considered necessary although the remaining data, often obtained by scientists who had no part in the manipulation, are sound.
-Intentional reporting of incorrect data is unethical because it wastes scarce resources, potentially aggravates patient suffering, misleads other scientists, and produces a sense of disappointment in all serious scientists.
+Fraud constitutes a potentially serious problem in science, especially when it is the basis for a large number of follow-up studies or clinical trials as described in a recent book (Charles Piller “Doctored: Fraud, Arrogance, and Tragedy in the Quest to Cure Alzheimer’s”).
+It is essential for scientific papers to present data that are accurate descriptions of experimental results even though no experiment is ever perfect.
+Papers with errors that affect their conclusions need to be retracted no matter whether or not these errors are unintentional (see case #8 below).
+Moreover, if a paper contains potentially manipulated data, even if it is just one figure among many, a retraction is generally considered necessary in the current fundamentalist climate of science.
+Such retractions are often necessary but can sometimes be questioned if the remaining data that are often obtained by scientists who had no part in the alleged manipulation are sound.
+Overall, continuous reevaluations of papers for mistakes are thus warranted.

-Having said this, however, it should be noted that there is also a dark side to efforts that aim to uncover scientific fraud.
-If the alleged mistakes are unintentional errors of no scientific consequence, or worse if the allegations of mistakes are incorrect, due to overeager critics with an incomplete understanding of the science, science integrity efforts can cause anguish and economic waste.
-Especially the costs to young scientists can be horrendous.
-Many junior scientists feel personally attacked by accusations of misconduct although their only mistakes are copy-paste errors or other trivial oversights.
-Since such accusations are published on PubPeer, communicated to journals, and publicized by ‘tweets’ and webposts, accusations of minor errors not only cause private anguish but also public repercussions.
-Moreover, they incur economic losses since these accusations have to be dealt with in multiple communications, record searches often dating back decades, and sometimes new experiments.
-In my own lab, such accusations have pushed junior scientists – all female – out of experimental science and led to soul-searching among those who decided to continue in science.
-Thus, I believe that care should be taken to uncover actual fraud and not to necessarily criticize every possible minor mistake that has no impact on an overall project.
+Having said this, however, it should be noted that there is also a dark side to scientific fraud detection efforts.
+Often the identified mistakes are unintentional errors of no scientific consequence.
+The wide reporting of these mistakes on PubPeer, ‘X’, blogs and other social media causes anguish, ruins careers, and produces economic waste.
+Especially the costs to young scientists are horrendous.
+Accusations of minor errors often make junior scientists feel personally attacked.
+They have to be dealt with in extensive communications, record searches often dating back decades, corrections that are meaningless, and sometimes new experiments.
+In my own lab, such accusations have pushed multiple junior scientists – all female – out of experimental science and led to soul-searching among those who remained.

-As a scientific community, we need to communicate to the public that we do make mistakes.
-We have to ask ourselves whether correcting decades-old minor mistakes that nobody would ever notice without A.I. software is warranted.
-Do we really have to conform to social media pressures from people who are utterly uninterested in the actual science and claim that absolute purity in science is a justifiable goal?
-Moreover, if a paper contains data manipulations that constitute only a tiny fraction of the project, is it justified to retract the entire paper in the name of scientific purity, or shouldn’t we have a more appropriate mechanism to deal with this problem?
-We in the scientific community need to abandon the claim of science infallibility: Science does involve mistakes, let’s admit it.
-At the same time, however, we should also defend the value of imperfect science against attackers whose only goal appears to be to take down scientists without regard to the actual scientific content.
+As scientists, we need to communicate to the public that we do make and acknowledge mistakes.
+But we also have to ask ourselves whether correcting decades-old minor mistakes that nobody would ever notice without A.I. software is warranted.
+Are we forced to conform to social media pressures from people who are uninterested in the actual science but claim that absolute purity in science is a justifiable goal?
+Moreover, if a paper contains data manipulations that constitute only a tiny fraction of a project, is it justified correct to retract the entire paper in the name of scientific purity, or shouldn’t we have a more appropriate mechanism to deal with this problem?
+These are issues that we, as a community, have to deal with.

 Complete Accounting of Südhof Lab Mistakes and Unfounded Allegations

-Given the persistent public scrutiny of our lab's work by the four accusers described above, we here provide full accountability and transparency of our lab's work and errors.
-We will discuss all PubPeer accusations , describe our uncensored responses, reveal mistakes we identified that have not (yet) been listed on PubPeer, and elaborate our efforts to resolve legitimate concerns.
+Given the persistent public scrutiny of our lab's work, we here provide a full accounting of our lab's errors.
+We will discuss all PubPeer justified and unfounded accusations, describe our uncensored responses, and additionally reveal mistakes we identified that have not (yet) been listed on PubPeer.

-Südhof lab PubPeer accusations are summarized in reverse order of a paper's first criticism or of our identification of a problem.
+Below, Südhof lab PubPeer accusations are summarized in reverse order of a paper's first criticism or of our identification of a problem.
 Accusations are numbered according to PubPeer entries, with gaps in numbers caused by responses or irrelevant comments.
 We classify accusations based on their resolution as ‘unfounded’, ‘minor error’, and ‘major error'.
-We include accusations directed against our lab but concerning data from other labs.
-We realize that as scientists, we are often reluctant to admit mistakes and therefore tried to concede errors wherever these exist, even if trivial.
-However, PubPeer accusers are also loath to admit mistakes in their allegations and repeatedly try to contend the same point, often with fancy graphics and animations that purport to represent an analysis.
-This frequently results in an unending discussions on PubPeer in which our responses are censored, prompting us to provide this accounting for the sake of transparency.
+We include accusations directed against our lab but concerning data from collaborating labs.
+As scientists, we are often reluctant to accept mistakes.
+Realizing this tendency, we tried to concede errors wherever these exist, even if trivial.
+However, PubPeer accusers are also loath to admit mistakes in allegations and often repeat the same point, associated with fancy graphics and animations that purport to represent analyses.
+This frequently results in unending discussions on PubPeer in which our responses are censored, prompting us to provide this accounting for the sake of transparency.

 Total number of cases